Windows CMD Commands: Mastering the Command Prompt

 The command omits the program for opening files and removes the program association.

-The getmac command fetches the MAC addresses for all network cards on the computer or in the network.
-The command also shows the protocols associated with each address.
+The getmac command retrieves MAC addresses for all network cards on the computer or in the network.
+Additionally, it displays the network transport protocols associated with each MAC address.

 The syntax is: